Fact-driven Logical Reasoning for Machine Reading Comprehension: Methodology

-\paragraph{Triplets Extraction. }Triplets can well represent the logical facts inherent in the context.
-To keep the framework generic, we use a fairly simple fact extractor based on the dependency parsing of each sentence.
-After that, we extract the subject, the predicate, and the object tokens to get the \texttt{"Entity-Predicate-Entity"} triplets corresponding to each sentence in the context.
+\paragraph{Fact Unit Extraction.} The first step is to fetch triplets that constitute a fact unit.
+To keep the framework generic, we use a fairly simple fact unit extractor based on syntactic relations.
+Given a context consisting of multiple sentences, we first conduct dependency parsing on each sentence using off-the-shelf tools like SpaCy \citep{spacy2}.
+After that, we extract the subject, the predicate, and the object tokens to get the \textit{``Argument-Predicate-Argument''} fact units corresponding to each sentence in the context.

-\paragraph{Question Reformulation. } The questions in logical reasoning vary.
-We believe that handling with question type may compensate for the weakness of PrLM in dealing with negations, thus conducing to the prediction performance.
-The negation detection is composed of two parts.
-Firstly, we use \textit{TextBlob}\footnote{\url{https://github.com/sloria/TextBlob}} to do sentiment analysis.
-If the question is detected to be negative, we directly consider the question to have negations.
-Secondly, if any pre-defined negative words are among or immediately before the extracted "NP" or "VP", we identify it as a negation connective.
-And the pre-defined negative words include \textit{\{“not”, “n’t”, “unable”, “no”, “few”, “little”, “neither”, “none of ”\}}.